DjangoGirls/tutorial/en/python_installation/instructions.md

 Python 3.6.1
 ```

-If you have a different 'micro version' of Python installed, at least 3.4.x (e.g. 3.6.0), then you don't have to upgrade.
+If you have a different version of Python installed, at least 3.4.x (e.g. 3.6.0), then you don't have to upgrade.
 If you don't have Python installed, or if you want a newer version, you can install it as follows:

 <!--endsec-->